pytest-visual/pytest-visual/README.md

 - loss functions
 - learning rate schedules
 - detection algorithms
-- various filtering algorithms
-- etc.
+- various classical computer vision algorithms, eg. keypoint detection and matching

 ### My visual tests are flaky.
 Why?

-This is typically because your output is undeterministic.
+This is because your output is not deterministic.
 For example, plotting a loss over a short training run is probably not a good idea, as it will likely be different for each run.
 If you need it as a test, consider a normal unit test with some threshold for expected accuracy.
 Tiny floating point errors could lead to inconsistent output.

 That said, we're planning to make `pytest-visual` robust to small fluctuations in output.

-### Why even bother testing ML code?
+### Why even bother testing ML/CV code?

 If you've implemented complex data processing logic, custom neural network architectures, advanced post processing steps, or tried to reproduce a paper, you know that bugs can take a very large part of the development effort.
 Reduced accuracy is often the only symptom of a bug.
-When conducting an ML experiment, it's typical to waste a lot of time on
+When conducting an experiment, it's not rare to waste time on

-- debugging when your ML code contains a bug,
+- debugging when your code contains a bug that could have been prevented.
-- debugging when your ML code doesn't contain a bug, but you don't know this,
+- debugging when your code doesn't contain a bug, but you don't know this.
-- revisiting an idea, because you're not sure whether your experiment was correct,
+- revisiting an idea, because you're not sure whether your experiment was correct.
-- dropping a good idea because your experiment contained a bug, but you don't know this.
+- dropping a good idea because your experiment contained a bug, but you didn't know this.

-Proper testing, including visual testing, can avoid a large portion of these headaches.
+High quality testing, which includes visualizations, can avoid a large portion of these headaches.

-### Isn't automation the whole point of unit testing automation?
-Now we have a potentially lazy/irresponsible human in the loop, who can just blindly "accept" a test.
+### Isn't automation the whole point of unit testing?
+Now we have a potentially lazy/irresponsible human in the test loop, who can just blindly "accept" a test.

-Full automation is a of course a great, but even the tests that are automatically run are written by people.
-Test quality can vary a lot, and tests written by a lazy/irresponsible person probably won't catch many bugs.
-Just having unit tests won't magically fix your code, but they are a very efficient tool to enable *responsible* developers write reliable code.
+Full automation is of course great, but even unit tests are written by people.
+Test quality can vary a lot, and tests written by a lazy/irresponsible person probably won't catch most bugs.
+Having unit tests won't magically fix your code, but they give a *responsible* developer the tools to write reliable code.
+Visual testing is one such powerful tool.

 ## Contributing